hunterqueb/pendulumRNN/README.md

 # pendulumRNN
-Implementing a trained recurrent neural network to solve the equations of motion of a pendulum
+Implementing a trained recurrent neural network to solve the equations of motion of a pendulum.

+## Required imports
+numpy, scipy, matplotlib, pytorch